Sistema de Tren Eléctrico Urbano: History

 The history of urban trains in Guadalajara dates back to the 19th century, with the first trams pulled by mules, serving a route between the Guadalajara Cathedral and the Templo de la Merced.

 In 1974, several houses and streets in the city centre were demolished to make way for a new wide roadway, named Avenida Federalismo; the construction project included a new public-transport tunnel beneath the roadway.
 Avenida Federalismo (also known as Calzada del Federalismo) replaced what had been C. Moro (but with a much wider right-of-way) and is one of Guadalajara's major thoroughfares.
 The 6.6 km tunnel underneath the avenue was designed for future use by a rail system, but due to a lack of funding at the time, it was served initially by a new trolleybus system, which opened on December 15, 1976.
 Several years later, work began to convert the trolleybus tunnel and stations for use by a light rail line.
 The tunnel closed for trolleybuses in early 1988, and the first light rail line, Line 1, opened on September 1, 1989.
-Trolleybus service has remained in operation on other routes.
+Trolleybus service remained in operation on other routes.

 A few years later, Line 2 was constructed, generally running east from the city center; it opened on July 1, 1994.
 Because of the continuing heavy traffic congestion on the city's streets and the large numbers of users of the rail system, there are plans to extend Line 2 to the west.